 - Adventures of the Galaxy Rangers, being a Space Western of The '80s, rocked this Trope: Tortuna was a Wretched Hive with a few domed cites that Her Travesty didn't nuke into ashes.
 Ozark was an isolated Lost Colony backwater.
 Granna and Nebraska were farm worlds.
 The justification for using the Trope was that large-scale human colonization had only been going on for a decade at most, and sleeper ships only launched about 50 years prior to the series.

 - In the movie, Mace Windu says Obi-Wan Kenobi captured an entire planet by himself.
 He probably meant "General Kenobi and the clone fleet under his command", but still that seems like a small amount to take a planet.
 Either that, or an overreliance on those Droid Command ships (or something similar) like in The Phantom Menace means that a conquered friendly planet could be liberated by a commando unit.

 - During the invasion of Kamino, General Grievous boasted that Kamino had fallen.
 This is despite much of his fleet getting shot down in orbit without doing similar damage to the Republic fleet, and his crashed troop transports (which was part of the plan) only really managing to get a foothold in Tipoca City.
 Arguably justified in that again, the only real objective was the Cloning facility in Tipoca, which they had in fact done a lot of damage to.

-- Judging from the visibility of the buildings, Planet Cybertron in (original animated series) The Transformers looks no bigger than a major city.
+- Judging from the visibility of the buildings, Planet Cybertron in (the original 1980s animated series) The Transformers looks no bigger than a major city.
 We do get the names of cities and places of interest within Cybertron from day one; the artwork is just the worst and most literal example of Sci-Fi Writers Have No Sense of Scale ever.